Drosophyllum: Description

 Drosophyllum lusitanicum is a perennial carnivorous plant with woody stems at the base, short, simple or rarely branched, tortuous or erect.
 Leaves are basal in a dense rosette, sessile, linear, sheathed, circinate, covered with sessile and pedunculated glands.
 The caulines are sessile, alternate, the upper bracteiform.
 Flowers are on top, racemiform or corymbiform and bear five 20–30 mm yellow petals.
 The flower calyx has five lobes and is late deciduous.
 The plant has ten stamens and introrsal anthers.
 Gynoecium has five carpels.
 It has five styles, simple; capitate stigma.
 Fruit is in a unilocular capsule, and is partially divided into five locules, with irregular dehiscence by 3-5 teeth.
 Seeds are pear-shaped and rough, 2.5–3.0 mm in diameter.

 The 10–20 cm glandular leaves, which uncoil from a central rosette, lack the power of movement common to most sundews, but have the unusual characteristic of coiling 'outward' when immature (outward circinate vernation).
 Seed germination may be aided by scarification.

 Distribution and habitat

-Drosophyllum lusitanicum is native to the western Mediterranean region, through most of Portugal, southwest Spain and northern Morocco), and is one of the few carnivorous plants to grow in dry soil.
+Drosophyllum lusitanicum is native to the western Mediterranean region, through Portugal, southwest Spain and northern Morocco), and is one of the few carnivorous plants to grow in dry soil.
 It grows mainly in clearings of scrub (mainly heather), pine forests, evergreen forests (e.g. open cork oak) and sunny heaths.
 In dry places and silicon, gravel or shale substrates, somewhat disturbed.
-Strictly calcific species, from sea level up to 1200 m in altitude.
+It is a strictly calcific species, from sea level up to 1200 m in altitude.